RyanCutinha/ryancutinha.github.io/index.md

 # Machine Designs

 The machine that I have built is a small robotic device that can move around places autonomously and with a controller.
-There were several designs that I used at several stages, and each had its pros and cons.
+There were several designs that I used over the course of my project, and each had its pros and cons.
 Each design had four wheels, a base, and an arm to pick up objects as they moved around.
 For most of the project, I controlled the machine via joysticks that were connected to an electronic device that sent signals to the machine.
 Additionally, there were several sensors that I also included so that I could code the machine and move it to several positions, which allowed me to control the machine hands-free.

 # Current Design